plone/Products.ATReferenceBrowserWidget/README.txt

       path1 is the path where all widgets being under it set startup_directory to path2 if no startup_directory is set.

+    * startup_directory_method: the name of a method or variable that, if available at the instance, will be used to obtain the path of the startup directory.
+If present, 'startup_directory' will be ignored.

     * restrict_browsing_to_startup_directory: allows you to restrict the breadcrumbs ('allow_browse' property) to contents inside the 'startup_directory' only.
 So you are not able to walk up in the hierarchy.